arckadious/fizzbuzz/README.md

 ### Gin Framework Logs

-Gin Framework log each request sent to fizzbuzz API.
+Gin Framework logs each request sent to fizzbuzz API.

 > gin.log logs are available only for localhost environment purposes.